The SXSW Conference programming spans across 15 tracks of programming broken down by SXSW Badge priority – Interactive

 A Platinum Badge grants primary entry to all SXSW events while an Interactive, Film, or Music Badge grants you primary access to the respective Conference tracks and events of your badge type.
 This also includes secondary access to other tracks and events outside your badge type.
 All badges have equal access to Keynotes and Convergence tracks.
 For each track, see the SXSW Badge access designation below.

 2022 Conference Tracks

-Topics may include: Radical life extension, quantum physics, synthetic biology, nanotechnology, singularity, psychedelics, next generation energy solutions, and extraterrestrial explorations.
+Topics include: Radical life extension, Quantum physics, synthetic biology, nanotechnology, Artificial Intelligence, next-gen agriculture, human-computer interfaces, and more.

 Advertising & Brand Experience (Interactive)

-Topics may include: Cutting-edge marketing, corporate activism, neuroscience, employee engagement, the creator economy, content creation, and best practices for encouraging in-house innovation.
+Topics include: Cutting-edge marketing, corporate activism, neuroscience, employee engagement, the creator economy, content creation, and best practices for encouraging in-house innovation.

 Civic Engagement (Convergence)

 Formerly known as Government & Politics, the Civic Engagement Track brings together some of the world’s most forward-thinking voices at the local, national, and international levels to discuss programs and policy directions that can help bridge our current divisions.

 Topics include: Smart cities, income inequality, election integrity, law enforcement, gun control, governmental ethics, municipal services, subsidies, and programs that promote DEI.

 The urgency of action around the climate crisis cannot be overstated.
 This programming covers the many consequences of soaring temperatures, rising oceans and mass extinctions across the globe.